 In Mikulov, we stayed at the cozy, modern and minimalist loft at Stajnhaus.
 The rooms were clean and chic and a perfect spot to relax comfortably after a long day of sightseeing.
 The highlight of our room would have been the incredible view of the Mikulov Castle from our bed as well as the stylish interior décor.

-Like this post?
+Like this post on the best things to do in Mikulov, Czech Republic?
 Share the love below on Pinterest!